 - "Automotive Quality Reputation: Hard to Achieve, Hard to Lose, Still Harder to Win Back: The Case of U.S. and Japanese Auto Quality," with Michael Flynn.
 California Management Review 50 (Fall 2009): 67-93.

-- Designs and lectures at customized executive education programs for leading Japanese firms on such topics as: management of technology, creating new business models, automotive quality, the challenge of quality and innovation and alliance strategies, 2002-present.
+- Designs and lectures at customized executive education programs for leading Japanese firms on such topics as: management of technology, creating new business models, the challenge of quality and innovation and software, 2002-present.

 - Designed, moderated and taught in week long seminar for high-tech Japanese executives on management of technology, Doshisha University, 2003-2006